masukomi/Prettier-Table/README.md

 `Prettier::Table`, a simple Raku module to make it quick and easy to represent tabular data in visually appealing ASCII tables.

+By default it will generate tables using ASCII Box Drawing characters as show in the examples below.
+But you can also generate [GFM Markdown tables](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables), and MS Word Friendly tables by calling `$my_table.set-style('MARKDOWN')` or `$my_table.set-style('MSWORD-FRIENDLY')` Check out `demo.raku` to see this in action.

 This is a fork of [Luis F Uceta's Prettier::Table](https://gitlab.com/uzluisf/raku-pretty-table) which is itself a port of the [Kane Blueriver's PTable library for Python](https://github.com/kxxoling/PTable).
-I ([masukomi](https://masukomi.org)) have modifed it to use ASCII Box drawing characters so as to make it "prettier".

 Synopsis
 ========